awsdocs/aws-ruby-developer-guide/doc_source/setup-config.rst

 ================

 You need to set a `region <http://docs.aws.amazon.com/general/latest/gr/rande.html>`_ when using most AWS services.
-The AWS Region can be set in ways similar to setting your AWS credentials.
+You can set the AWS Region in ways similar to setting your AWS credentials.
 The
 |sdk-ruby| searches for a region in the following order:

 * :ref:`aws-ruby-sdk-region-client-resource`